Properties of fields: User interface texts

 Click here for information on how to edit properties in general.
 On the current tab you'll find the following settings:

-In Axiell Collections, screen texts for fields will be used to represent fields (instead of their actual field names) in the field list in the Export dialog.
+In Axiell Collections, screen texts for fields will only be used to represent fields (instead of their actual field names) in the column headers of the Result set view.

 This setting is meant for partially setting up the current field (if it is a linked field) for the optional Related records view in Axiell Collections.
 This view can provide an alternate overview of all linked records in one or more single-sided linked fields in the current record, while in the linked data source it can provide an overview of all records in the primary database linking to the current record: the latter records are grouped (and thus repeated) per data source from which they are accessible, so that the user may choose the data source in which to open a related record.
 For reversely linked records, this view provides an overview of all linked records in one or more linked fields in the current record, on both sides of the reverse link.
 Consider applying this functionality only to a limited list of linked fields, or it will become difficult for the user to select the relation(s) he or she would like to see in the view.
 This functionality solves the problem where some reversely linked fields slow down performance because of hundreds or thousands of occurrences in such a linked field.
 Since the Related records view is much faster in retrieving that many links, you could consider converting such reversely linked fields into single-sided linked fields that never have that many occurrences: this does require some data conversion/clean-up though.